Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/uninstall.md

 `delete:` should only be used as a last resort, if other `uninstall` methods are insufficient.

-Arguments to `uninstall delete:` should follow the following basic rules:
+Arguments to `uninstall delete:` should use the following basic rules:

 * Only single quotes should be used, except when invoking [`#{version}` interpolation](https://github.com/caskroom/homebrew-cask/blob/master/doc/cask_language_reference/stanzas/version.md). `ENV['HOME']` and other variables should not be interpolated in the value.
 * Basic tilde expansion is performed on paths, i.e., leading `~` is expanded to the home directory.